luftreich/blog_source/source/_posts/2012-03-14-os161-file-operation-overview.markdown

 when copy file tables, remember to increase each file's reference counter.

 **Console files (std in/out/err) are supposed to be opened "automatically" when a thread is created**, i.e. user themselves don't need to open them.
-Note that **each thread should open these files separably** , otherwise console I/O won't behave correctly.

 At first glance, `thread_create` would be a intuitive place to  initialize them.
 Yes, we can do that.
-But be noted that when the first thread is created, the console is even not bootstrapped yet, so if you open console files in `thread_create`, it'll fail (silently blocking...) at that time.
+But be noted that _when the first thread is created, the console is even not bootstrapped yet_, so if you open console files in `thread_create`, it'll fail (silently blocking...) at that time.

 Another way is that we can lazily open the console files: when reading or writing console files, we first check if they've already been opened , then open it if not.
 (This method seems not clean, but it works...)

+__Update__: The _right_ way to do this is to initialize console in `runprogram`, because that's where the first user thread is born.
+And later user threads will just inherits the three file handles of console from then on.

 BTW, **how to open console**?
 The path name should be "con:", flags should
-be: `O_RDONLY` for stdin, `O_WRONLY` for stdout and stderr; options should be `0664` (Note the zero prefix, it's a octal number)
+be: `O_RDONLY` for stdin, `O_WRONLY` for stdout and stderr; options should be `0664` (Note the zero prefix, it's a octal number).